FooqX/GoldenRatio/README.md

 Golden Ratio is a free and open-source (FOSS) Android calculator designed to help you calculate proportional values based on the [Golden Ratio](https://en.wikipedia.org/wiki/Golden_ratio).
 Whether you're a designer, mathematician, or just curious about the ancient Greek concept of harmonic proportions, this app makes the process easy and intuitive.

+NOTE: For now, this repo is kind of archived.
+I am no longer interested in developing this program in the near future, as it already does what I need, and has the core funtionality working.
+However, there is still a *small* chance I might return to development.

 ## Why?
 I made this app for 3 reasons: